 21All flesh that moved on the earth perished, birds and cattle and beasts and every swarming thing that swarms upon the earth, and all mankind; 22of all that was on the dry land, all in whose nostrils was the breath of the spirit of life, died.
 23Thus He blotted out every living thing that was upon the face of the land, from man to animals to creeping things and to birds of the sky, and they were blotted out from the earth; and only Noah was left, together with those that were with him in the ark.

-The Bible is very specific: everything was destroyed: vegetation, insects, birds, animals, all mankind.
-A local flood would not do this damage.
-Only Noah had those with him survived.
+The Bible is very specific, everything was destroyed: vegetation, insects, birds, animals, and all of mankind.
+A local flood would not do this kind of damage.
+Only Noah and those with him survived.
 This also tells us that the ride in the ark did not cause the death of anyone inside.

 24The water prevailed upon the earth one hundred and fifty days.

 This does not mean that after 150 days there was no more water (it would be a year before enough land would be exposed to allow Noah to leave the ark).
 There was only water that covered everything for 150 days (5 months).
 Can you imagine the damage caused by such a condition?
 No wonder everything died.
-(Katrina was a small disaster in comparison).
+Hurricane Katrina was a small disaster in comparison.

-In addition to the destruction, the rapid destruction and sedification of bones and vegetation are what created the geological records which are found today but misinterpreted by evolutionary scientists.
+In addition to the catastrophe, the rapid destruction and sedification of bones and vegetation are what created the geological records which are found today but misinterpreted by evolutionary scientists.

 1. God keeps His promises

-He said He would do it and He did.
+God said that He would do it and He did.
 Whether it is good or bad, we need to be careful as well as optimistic when we consider God's promises to bless or punish us.